 If you think you’ll enjoy them then you’ll definitely get away with a free $20 Steam game and some fun along the way.

 If not, go for something a little more practical that can make you money such as a gig economy app.

 Seriously, the earning potential with something like driving for DoorDash or even online side hustle ideas, like trying selling apps like Poshmark, has way more earning potential than using Gamekit to make money.

 If you’re wondering if Gamekit is worth your time or not, it’s worth considering the following pros and cons before spending your time on this platform.

 - Free to join

 - Multiple earning options

 - Rewards take weeks or months to credit

 - Incredibly low earning potential

-- The mobile app doesn’t work too well and is only available for Android
+- The mobile app doesn’t work too well and doesn’t support iOS games